stemeunier/bugprediction-fork/README.md

 ## Usage

+### Prerequisites

+- A project in Java or PHP
+- Source code on GitHub or GitLab
+- Project releases and issues on GitHub, GitLab, Jira or other
+- To analyse a Java project, have Java >= 8 installed
+- To analyse a PHP project, have PHP >= 5.3.7 installed

+### Setup and use

 The tool needs to target a repository (e.g. GitHub, GitLab) with releases and issues.
 If you use another tool, you'd need to import releases and issues into the database.

 You need to run this commnand to install all the dependencies :